We strongly believe that meeting local people and experiencing their culture, is the best way to discover the true essence of a destination.

 Just south of the hustle of central Athens lies one of the city’s most treasured assets: The Athenian Riviera.
 A beautiful scenic strip of coastline, that stretches from the municipality of Palaio Faliro to the spectacular Cape Sounio.
 In between, one can find the cities of Anavyssos and Palaia Phocaea, mostly known for their crystal […]Continue reading

-Rediscovering Retsina and its history is project that we have been looking forward to.
-Retsina is the outcome of infusing resin in a base of white wine usually Savatiano ,the main wine variety in East Attica.
-But the use of the resin goes back many centuries ago, as it was used to seal the mouth […]Continue reading
+Rediscovering Retsina and its history is a project that we have been looking forward to.
+Retsina is the outcome of infusing resin in a base of white wine usually Savatiano, the main wine variety in East Attica.
+But the use of the resin goes back many centuries ago, as it was used to seal the […]Continue reading

 A fruitful land full of odors and tastes.
 That’s what Vravrona is.
 A secluded area of Attica held pure and genuine over the centuries.
 The delicious figs in August, the numerous vineyard fields that produce high standards wine varieties, the pistachio fields that will offer you their tasty fruits.
 These are only a few secrets […]Continue reading